 Amy is a married, working mother of four.
 There is nothing notable about her life or experiences except that she used to be conservative.
 She can also twirl a baton (slowly).

 Celestia is a soulless ginger who was raised in California, but now calls Texas home.
 She is a full time mom to four kids, and a wannabe writer on the side.
 Some of Celestia’s favorite things include cooking for her family, reading, and obsessively stopping at every thrift store she drives by.
 She also enjoys drinking cheap red wine, guzzling coffee, and napping.
 On weekends you will find her sleeping in as late as possible, then forcing her kids to go hiking, and pretending it's relaxing while they complain the entire time.

 Harmony is really trying hard not to screw up raising the next generation, but it’s difficult because you have to feed kids every single day.
-Before marrying her wife and adopting their three children, Harmony grew up in San Francisco, which means nothing is ever good enough for her.
+Before marrying her wife and adopting their five children, Harmony grew up in San Francisco, which means nothing is ever good enough for her.
 She now spends her days at home outside of Boston, doing endless loads of laundry and writing about marriage, parenting, and politics.
 Her hobbies include anthropomorphizing her pets and quoting profane rap lyrics in regular conversation.
 Sometimes both at the same time.

 Karen is a full time social worker, full time mom, and full time DGB staff member.
 How does she do it all?
 Your guess is as good as hers.
 Probably because her house is always a disaster.
 Having followed her husband’s career from country to country for the last decade, Karen is now looking forward to moving home to Canada.
 She is one of the few who actually got to say “I’M MOVING TO CANADA” and mean it after the election results were in.
 Karen loves spending time in the mountains, hiking, camping or skiing, game nights (in theory) and hanging with friends.